 The intensity of the fear doesn’t make it yours either

-Gosh this is SUCH a big message.
-Chronic anxiety and the intensity of the anxiety comes from all the layers of suppressed fear that we stuffed down into our bodies and our spirits, all the way back into childhood – each layer of fear intensifying the next until we can have anxiety and panic attacks triggered by the smallest things.
+Gosh this is such a big message.
+The intensity of chronic anxiety comes from all the layers of suppressed fear that we stuffed down into our bodies and our minds, all the way back into childhood – each layer of fear intensifying the next until we can have anxiety and panic attacks triggered by the smallest things.
 Even that pervasive horrible feeling of dread – even when we think we know what we’re dreading – is made up of layers of old fear that probably have nothing to do with what’s happening now.

 And it’s all utterly fixable.

-Here’s 30 seconds whose repercussions will change some lives.
+Here’s 30 seconds whose repercussions is gonna’ change lives.

 Read this slowwwwlyyyy and feel into my words as you read.